philippe-ostiguy/PyBacktesting/README.md

 Then if the system is able to enter in the market, it will exit wheter if a stop loss is trigger or the profit level is reached using the again the logic with the largest setback (and using the Elliott Wave Theory).
 Please refer to this [module](https://github.com/philos123/PyBacktesting/blob/master/exit/exit_fibo.py) for more information

 There a different values that can be used for the Elliott Wave Theory.
-Again, please refer to the module [initialize.py]](https://github.com/philos123/PyBacktesting/blob/master/initialize.py) to see all the parameters that can be optimized using a genetic algorithm and their default values.
+Again, please refer to the module [initialize.py](https://github.com/philos123/PyBacktesting/blob/master/initialize.py) to see all the parameters that can be optimized using a genetic algorithm and their default values.

+The metric used to evalute the performance of the trading strategy is the Sharpe ratio.
+It's the most common metric used to evaluate a trading strategy.

 ![](https://github.com/philos123/PyBacktesting/blob/master/images/Sharep_ratio.gif)

+S<sub>a</sub> =	Sharpe ratio
+E = expected value
+R<sub>a</sub> =	asset return
+R<sub>b</sub> =	risk free return
+σ<sub>a</sub> = standard deviation of the asset excess return

 Using the default values